 - Up to now, one of the deadliest influenza strains, avian influenza A (H5N1), is fortunately not easily spread from human-to-human; however, public health leaders are following the virus closely to see if it will evolve into a form that spreads efficiently from human to human.

 - Influenza can be treated with antiviral drugs, which can lessen the severity of disease and are effective against influenza virus types A and B.

-- Each year, currently circulating influenza strains are tested to determine the three strains that will be included in the vaccine, most commonly made from embryonated chicken eggs.
+- Each year, currently circulating influenza strains are tested to determine the three or four strains that will be included in the vaccine, most commonly made from embryonated chicken eggs.
 Usually, one to two strains covered by the vaccine change each year.

 - The influenza vaccine (using inactivated influenza virus) is approved for use among healthy people six months of age or older and those with chronic medical conditions (such as asthma, diabetes, or heart disease).
 The intranasal, attenuated, live-virus vaccine, FluMist®, is recommended for healthy individuals between 2 and 50 years old who are not pregnant.